 NASWA's Unemployment Insurance (UI) Subcommittee work is vitally important to the UI Committee and to the NASWA leadership.
 The Interstate Benefits (IB) Subcommittee is the overseeing body for state UI agreements, interstate benefits processes/procedures, states' voice for the federal UI programs, and states' voice for the combined wage claim program.
 The mission of the IB system is to provide methods for the exchange of information among states and Canada to support Unemployment Compensation initial claims, benefit determinations, and workforce security objectives.

-The Veterans Affairs Committee has the following goals for the 2020 Association year: Continue support of the annual Veterans Conference, now entering its seventh year.
+The Veterans Affairs Committee has the following goals for the 2021 Association year: Continue support of the annual Veterans Conference, now entering its eighth year.
 Advise state administrators on issues related to workforce programs for Veterans, primarily the Jobs for Veterans State Grant (JVSG), and respond to NASWA board direction on issues related to Veteran programming and service delivery.
 Conduct research on emerging issues, draft white papers and prepare policy recommendations for the Board’s consideration.
 Provide a forum for the exchange of critical information for state leaders

 The NASWA Workforce & Labor Market Information (WLMI) Committee provides a forum for state Labor Market Information Directors and other workforce agency staff to: discuss collecting, analyzing, and customizing workforce and labor market information to serve a broad range of programs and customers, share promising practices internally and with other NASWA entities, advise the NASWA Board of Directors and State Administrators on advocacy and policy matters.
 The WLMI Committee's 2019 goals are to: Help ensure NASWA remains a valued national voice on WLMI-related budget and policy priorities